MySQL Database Export - Backup Methods

 $ mysql -u root -p database_name < dump.txt password *****

 Another way to accomplish this without using an intermediary file is to send the output of mysqldump directly over the network to the remote MySQL server.
-If you can connect to both servers from the host where the cookbook database resides, use this command (Make sure you have access on both the servers):
+If you can connect to both servers from the host where source database resides, use this command (Make sure you have access on both the servers):

 The mysqldump half of the command connects to the local server and writes the dump output to the pipe.
-The mysql half of the command connects to the remote MySQL server on otherhost.com.
+The remaining mysql half of the command connects to the remote MySQL server on other-host.com.
 It reads the pipe for input and sends each statement to the other-host.com server.